inmagik/react-rocketjump/website/docs/quick_start.md

 }
 ```

-In this next section of the documention we cover all concepts you see this example.
+In the next sections of the documention we cover all the concepts you see this example.